 And in another earlier study conducted by researchers at the University Of Miami Miller School Of Medicine, researchers found that a drug called diflunisal, which contains salicylic acid, stopped cancer from spreading and shrunk tumors in mice with leukemia.

 Now, the aspirin you find today on drugstore shelves is made of acetylsalicylic acid — a synthetic form of salicylic acid that is easily manufactured and doesn’t have to wait to be converted in your body, like the salicin found in the willow tree bark and leaves.

 But, fortunately, like the ages-old version, it appears to be a potential ally in the fight against cancer.

-Aspirin can have its draw backs, including stomach bleeding, and isn’t recommended if you have conditions such as active liver disease, a tendency to bleed, suffer from ulcers or bleeding in your digestive track and, of course, an allergy to aspirin.
+Aspirin can have its drawbacks, including stomach bleeding, and isn’t recommended if you have conditions such as active liver disease, a tendency to bleed, suffer from ulcers or bleeding in your digestive tract, and, of course, an allergy to aspirin.
 Young people under the age of 20 are advised not to take aspirin because of the threat of Reye’s syndrome, a condition that can result in death.
 All of this holds true for white willow bark supplements as well.